AlenaBukilic/research-helper/README.md

    - Follow-up research questions
 4. **Email Agent** (optional): Formats the report as HTML and sends it via SendGrid to the user-provided email address

 All agents use GPT-4o-mini and are orchestrated by the `ResearchManager` class, which handles the async workflow and progress streaming.
+When clarification is used, all agent interactions (including clarification) are traced under a single trace ID for unified log management.

 ## Setup